DongXu-Zhang/DongXu-Zhang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 I work at XJTU as a master now in Xi'an.
-I am now working on point cloud registration(PCR) and 3D-Vision.
+I am now working on LLM Reasoning and Chain-of-Thought (CoT).
 If you are seeking any form of **academic cooperation**, please feel free to email me at [zhangdongxu@stu.xjtu.edu.cn](mailto:zhangdongxu@stu.xjtu.edu.cn).

 I graduated from [School of Computer Science and Technology](https://ccst.tyut.edu.cn/), Taiyuan University of Technology with a bachelor's degree and from the [Department of Software Engineer](https://se.xjtu.edu.cn/), Xi'an Jiaotong University with a master's degree.
+I am collaborating closely with [Ning Yang](https://scholar.google.com/citations?hl=zh-CN&user=b4cE0J4AAAAJ) at the Institute of Automation, Chinese Academy of Sciences (CASIA).

 # 🔥 News